abw/badger-hunt/README.md

-This repository contains the code for not only checking that *Pimlico* really is the only London Underground station that *doesn't* share any letters with the word *badger*, or that *St John's Wood* is the only one that doesn't share any letters with *mackerel*, but also for find all the words like *badger* and *mackerel* that share letters with every tube station except one.
+This repository contains the code for not only checking that *Pimlico* really is the only London Underground station that *doesn't* share any letters with the word *badger*, or that *St John's Wood* is the only one that doesn't share any letters with *mackerel*, but also to find all the words like *badger* and *mackerel* that share letters with every tube station except one.

 Since posting my original reply I've modified the code to use a more selective dictionary that contains the 25,000 most popular words in the English language.
 The results show that there are 3,485 words like *badger* and *mackerel*, for which there is only one station that doesn't share any letters with it.

+The full list of words and stations can be found [here](data/word-stations.csv).

 # Installation